-- Informing the accused of the complaint. - Interviewing the complainant, any person(s) involved in the incident and any identified witnesses. - Interviewing any other person(s) who may have knowledge of the incident(s) complaint. - Statements from all parties involved will be taken and a decision will be made. - If necessary, the company may employ outside assistance or request the use of our legal counsel. - Where it is determined that harassment has occurred, a written report of the remedial action will be given to the employees concerned.
+- Informing the accused of the complaint. - Interviewing the complainant, the respondent, and any person(s) involved in the incident as well as any identified witnesses. - Interviewing any other person(s) who may have knowledge of the incident(s) complaint. - Statements from all parties involved will be taken and a decision will be made. - If necessary, the company may employ outside assistance or request the use of our legal counsel. - Where it is determined that harassment, violence, or bullying has occurred, a written report of the remedial action will be given to the employees concerned.